Riya922003/Coffee-webiste-wix/README.md

 5. Install the repo's dependencies by running `npm install` or `yarn install`.
 6.  open local editor to test code `wix dev`

+To open the website directly
+<a href="https://riya98012.wixstudio.io/coffee">Click here</a>

+Preview Video